tdealmeidamarcondes2019/Code-Challenge/README.md

 Data Analysis_Visual Report_Google Data Studio.pdf

-It is possible to access and view the report directly at the platform with the following link: https://datastudio.google.com/s/nsqZ7qZ_xNo
+It is possible to access and view the report directly in the platform with the following link: https://datastudio.google.com/s/nsqZ7qZ_xNo